anhnguyenphung/leagueoflegends-gold/README.md

 | **146** |	Zyra |	51.92 |	143841 |	2.34 |	54.18 |	9305

 ## Fitting the dataset into Multiple Linear Regression model
 After loading the dataset, I started to fit the dataset into my Multiple Linear Regression model following step by step.
-More details can be found in
+More details can be found in my [Jupyter Notebook file](https://github.com/anhnguyenphung/leagueoflegends-gold/blob/master/multiple_linear_regression.ipynb).